grettel13/Hotel_Cancelations/readme.md

 The data is sourced from an article called [Hotel booking demand datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191#bib6) by Nuno Antonio, Ana Almeida, and Luis Nunes in 2019.

-The scrubbed data was made publicly available from the hotels' property management system (PMS) for investigation.
+The scrubbed data was made publicly available from the hotels' property management system (PMS) for investigation and learning.

-Data contains:
+Data over a 2-year span contains:
 - 2 hotels
 - ~120K observations
 - 32 features
-- data over 2 years

 # Features used: